 We have two classes of common stock: common stock and Class B common stock.
 The holders of common stock are entitled to one vote for each share held, while the holders of Class B common stock are entitled to 10 votes for each share held.
-At December 31, 2013, the holders of Class B common stock held approximately 47.3% of the voting power of Vishay.
+At December 31, 2014, the holders of Class B common stock held approximately 47.3% of the voting power of Vishay.
 The ownership of Class B common stock is highly concentrated, and holders of Class B common stock effectively can cause the election of directors and approve other actions as stockholders without the approval of our other stockholders.
-As a result of the passing of our founder and former Executive Chairman, Dr. Felix Zandman, Mrs. Ruta Zandman (a member of our Board of Directors) controls the voting of, solely or on a shared basis with Marc Zandman (our Executive Chairman) and Ziv Shoshani (a member of our Board of Directors), approximately 89.4% of our Class B common stock, representing 42.4% of the total voting power of our capital stock as of December 31, 2013.
+As a result of the passing of our founder and former Executive Chairman, Dr. Felix Zandman, Mrs. Ruta Zandman (a member of our Board of Directors) controls the voting of approximately 89.4% of our Class B common stock and 42.4% of the total voting power of our capital stock as of December 31, 2014.